IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Study 1: Comparative Study

+As shown in Table~\ref{tab:results}, participants demonstrated significantly higher ideational fluency when using \sysname{}, generating more than twice as many images during the 20-minute session ($M$=123.42, $SD$=41.66) compared to the baseline ($M$=58.00, $SD$=13.27 / $p$=0.0005).
+Figure~\ref{fig:image-creation-speed} shows that participants using \sysname{} also exhibited increasing image generation rates over time, whereas the baseline condition showed no such acceleration.
+The interview suggested that this increase was driven by their ability to build upon existing intentions rather than repeatedly starting from scratch.
+Reuse features allowed participants to preserve previously articulated intent while exploring variations, reducing the effort required to explore new ideas.
+As a result, participants were able to sustain exploration momentum over time, which aligns with the observed acceleration in image generation during later stages of the session.

+Participants reported significantly higher satisfaction with the quantity of ideas generated using \sysname{} ($M$=6.25, $SD$=0.72) compared to the baseline ($M$=4.75, $SD$=1.53 / $p$=0.016, $W$=2.5), but their ratings of exploration efficiency ($M$=5.33, $SD$=1.25) did not differ significantly from the baseline ($M$=4.92, $SD$=1.66; $p$=0.509, $W$=17).
+Interview responses suggest that participants interpreted efficiency differently: some associated it with how quickly they could converge on a final outcome (efficiency in convergence), while others focused on sustaining exploration (fluency in divergence).
+From this perspective, the observed increase in ideational fluency reflects a form of efficiency specific to divergent exploration, rather than faster convergence toward a single result.

-To assess the diversity of participants' exploration results, we analyzed the visual diversity of the generated images.
-Using CLIP-based embeddings, we measured the maximum pairwise distance among generated images in each session.
-The comparison shown in Table~\ref{tab:results} demonstrates that participants with \sysname{} produced more visually diverse outcomes ($M$ = 0.6384, $SD$ = 0.0505) than those in the baseline condition ($M$ = 0.5675, $SD$ = 0.0897 / $p$ = 0.0457, $t$ = -2.2529).
-This suggests that \sysname{} effectively supported exploring a broader range of ideas within the given time.
+\paragraph{Flexibility of the Results} Beyond the volume of ideas generated, flexibility captures whether exploration spans diverse conceptual directions rather than variations within a narrow scope.
+To assess this aspect, we analyzed the diversity of the generated outcomes at the image level.
+Using CLIP-based embeddings, we measured the maximum pairwise distance among images generated in each session as an indicator of visual diversity.
+As shown in Table~\ref{tab:results}, \sysname{} led to more visually diverse outcomes ($M$=0.6384, $SD$=0.0505) than the baseline ($M$=0.5675, $SD$=0.0897 / $p$=0.0457, $t$ = -2.2529), suggesting that \sysname{} supported exploring a broader range of ideas within the given time.
+In the survey, participants also reported significantly higher satisfaction with the diversity of their outcomes when using \sysname{} ($M$=5.67, $SD$=0.94) than with baseline ($M$=4.42, $SD$=1.50 / $p$=0.043, $W$=6).

-Also, in the survey, participants reported significantly higher satisfaction with the diversity of their outcomes when using \sysname{} ($M$ = 5.67, $SD$ = 0.94) compared to the baseline ($M$ = 4.42, $SD$ = 1.50 / $p$ = 0.043, $W$ = 6).
-However, when asked whether the system helped them explore creatively, the ratings were similar between the conditions (Baseline: $M$ = 5.50, $SD$ = 1.12 / \sysname{}: $M$ = 5.58, $SD$ = 1.55 / $p$ = 0.591, $W$ = 17.5).
-Likewise, satisfaction with the creativity of the final results was not significantly different (Baseline: $M$ = 5.00, $SD$ = 1.47 / \sysname{}: $M$ = 5.67, $SD$ = 1.11 / $p$ = 0.278, $W$ = 15).
-These findings suggest that while \sysname{} promoted greater diversity in outcomes, participants did not necessarily perceive their process or outcomes as more creative.
-From interview responses, one recurring explanation was the limited controllability over the generative model, which made it difficult to intentionally steer outputs toward what participants personally considered ``creative''.
-We further discussed this in Section~\ref{sec:discussion1}.